ajaxjiang96/CSC309-review/README.md

     -   Mostly only visible to application
     -   HttpOnly: don't allow Javascript to manipulate cookies (but still may be able to read them or learn of their existence)
     -   Secure: Only send over HTTPS
-    -   Doesn’t seem to be best practices yet
+    -   Doesn't seem to be best practices yet
     -   Lifetime
-        -    Session cookies by default are temporary cookie stored only in browser’s memory.
+        -    Session cookies by default are temporary cookie stored only in browser's memory.
 Erased when browser closed.
-    -   Can’t be used for long-term tracking
+    -   Can't be used for long-term tracking
     -   Safer, because only the browser has access
-        -    Persistent cookies are stored in a file on the browser’s computer and can track long-term info
+        -    Persistent cookies are stored in a file on the browser's computer and can track long-term info
     -   Potentially less secure because users/programs can open cookie file, see/change cookie values
         -    Problems and Limitations
     -   Browsers can disable cookies.